kaycout/kaycout/README.md

-## hii, my name is kaylane and i'm a technology student! 🎒📚🖥
+## hii, my name is kaylane, i'm a technology student and here you will find some information about my learning focused on IT! 🎒📚🖥

 • Ccomputer technician 🖥